 In this regard, the Company entered into an agreement with the MAS on 9 February 2012 under which the MAS may provide the Company a contingent liquidity facility of up to \$20 billion, in the event liquidity is needed for compensation payments to insured depositors.
-For the financial year ended 31 March 2017, there was no request and no drawdown on the facility.
+For the financial year ended 31 March 2018, there was no request and no drawdown on the facility.
 Furthermore, the Company may raise additional premium contributions in accordance with section 15 of the DI-PPF Act.

-(ii) Contingent liabilities-related risk (continued)
+- (c) Liquidity risk (continued) - (ii) Contingent liabilities-related risk (continued)